mcikalmerdeka/traditional-ml-concepts/README.md

 # ML Fundamentals Revisited

-> A comprehensive guide to classical machine learning algorithms for AI engineers

-## 🎯 Purpose

 As an AI engineer working primarily with LLM providers (OpenAI, Anthropic, Google), this repository serves as my **personal reminder handbook** for classical ML algorithms.
 It covers theory, implementation, and practical applications.

 ## 🚀 Why This Repository?